NCI900-Training-Organisation/Onboarding-ARE/docs/source/start.rst

         :width: 600px
         :align: center

-    As the dashboard image above shows, you can access different services through the ARE portal including:
+    As the dashboard image above shows, you can access different services through ARE portal including:

     - **Jupyter Notebooks**: A web-based interactive computing environment where you can access Gadi file systems, and python programming.